quasarch/quasarch-documentation/content/en/docs/quasarplane/payment-and-credit.md

 ---
 title: "Payment & Credit"
 linkTitle: "Payment & Credit"
+description: "How does Quasarplane handle resource payments and user credits.."
 ---

 Quasarplane comes with a billing module that enable users to be charged by the resources they consume.